 Not an alternate as much as it is a detour, a round trip journey to the summit of Telescope Peak (11,049 ft / 3,368 m) will add 2.6 mi / 4.18 km and 1,235 ft / 376 m of elevation gain.
 The route leading up to the summit (from Badwater Basin) is the fourth greatest valley-to-summit elevation gain in the United States (number three is Mount Rainier in Washington).
 It takes a serious effort to want to climb to the summit of Telescope Peak after scrambling up to the ridge.
 More on Telescope Peak from Death Valley National Park.

 This alternate is after gaining the ridge where you can detour to Telescope Peak.
 Instead of heading down Tuber Canyon, you can follow the Telescope Peak (day) hiking trail to Mahogany Flat Campground.
-Then, you follow a series of dirt and paved roads until meeting back up with the official route on Wildrose Road.
+Then, you follow a series of dirt and paved roads until you meet back up with the official route on Wildrose Road.
 This alternate should have reliable water at Wildrose Campground (check with the park beforehand) which eliminates the need for a huge carry, an additional cache, or relying on a potentially unreliable water source (Tuber Spring).
 If I were to hike again, I would take this alternate.
 That said, it was quite the adventure dropping into Tuber Canyon.
 This alternate is about 2 mi / 3.2 km longer than the official L2H route.

 Darwin Canyon Alternate